SamanthaDison/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+Iterator; i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+DOM stands for document object model; HTML is the first file accessed.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Boolean, Null, Undefined, Number, BigInt, String, Symbol
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+A parameter is the variable or 'key' being plugged into the function in order to execute the argument or conditions of a function.
+Parameter goes in; and arguments are the conditions expressed.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values are fixed and stored on the stack; reference values are dynamic and stored on the heap.
 ```